The 6 Most Important Steps to Solving High Car Premiums

 Good student

-Getting good grades is useful not only in school but also in insurance.
+Getting good grades is beneficial not only in school but also in insurance.
 Students who have B-grades and above may receive discounts.
-Having such grades may imply that you know the dangers of driving and you can use your wits to avoid them.
+Having such grades may imply that you know the dangers of driving and can use your wits to avoid them.

 Adjust your policy